 HEALTH, SAFETY AND ENVIRONMENTAL MANAGEMENT Empl oyee and Trades Training a.
 Have employees been trained in appropriate job skills?
-Yes No b.
+Yes No b. c.
 Are employees' job skills certified where required by regulatory or industry consensus standards?
-Yes No С. List trades/craits which have been certilied.
+List trades/crafts which have been certified: Yes No C. List trades/crafts which have been certified.
 Healt h, Safety and Environmental Orientation New H lires Super visors a. b.
 Do you have an HSE Orientation Program for new hires and newly hired or promoted supervisors?
-Does the program provide instruction on the Yes No 🗌 Yes 🗌 No 🗌 following: •New worker orientation •Safe Work Practices •Safety Supervision •Toolbox meetings •Emergency Procedures •First Aid Procedures •Fire Protection and Prevention •Safety Intervention •Hazard Communication/WHMIS Yes Yes Yes Yes Yes Yes Yes Yes No No No No No No No Yes Yes Yes Yes Yes Yes Yes Yes No No No No No No No Healt h, Safety and Environmental Training a.
-Do you know the regulatory HSE training requiremen your employees? ts for ۲ ∕es 🗌 No b.
-Have your employees received the required HSE tra aining ר ∕es 🗌 No с.
-Do you have a specific HSE training program supervisors? m for Y ∕es 🗌 No Train ing Records a.
-Do you have HSE and training records for Employee's? your Y ∕es 🗌 No b. с.
-Do the training records include the following: Employee identification Date of training Name of trainer Method used to verify understanding How do you verify understanding of training?
-(Check all ll that ap ן א א pply) ∕es □ ∕es □ ∕es □ ∕es □ No No No D Wi ritten test Job Mo onitoring Other (Li st) TADITOD DODATION Doc No: PMPROGRAM ------------------------ ------------------------------- ------------------------- -------------------- ------------- -- -- TARLION COR Safety Manager PORATION ment System Initial Issue Date 11/08/2014 SAFETY BUILDS SUCCESS Salety Manager nent system Revision Date: 01/01/2022 Revision No. 1 PREVENIATIVE IV Next Review Date: 01/01/2023 Preparation: Safety Mg gr Authority: President Issuing Dept: Safety Section 61 Page 1 of 7
+Does the program provide instruction on the Yes No 🗆 Yes 🗌 No 🗆 following: New worker orientation Safe Work Practices Safety Supervision Toolbox meetings Emergency Procedures First Aid Procedures Fire Protection and Prevention Safety Intervention Hazard Communication/WHMIS Yes Yes No Healt h, Safety and Environmental Training a.
+Do you know the regulatory HSE training requirement your employees?
+Y 'es □ No b.
+Have your employees received the required HSE tra and re-training aining Yes 🗌 No C. Do you have a specific HSE training program supervisors? m for Y 'es 🗌 No Traini ining Records a.
+Employee's? your Y 'es □ No b. с.
+Employee identification Date of training Name of trainer Method used to verify understanding No No No No ☐ Wr itten test Job Mo onitoring Other (Lis st)

+TADITOD TARLTON CORRORAT 1011 Doc No: PMPROGRAM TARLTON TARLTON CORPORATION Safety Management System Initial Issue Date 11/08/2014 SAFETY BUILDS SUCCESS TY BUILDS SUCCESS Safety Wallagement System 01/01/2022 PREVENTATIVE IV ANNTENANCE Revision No. 1 PREVENIATIVE IV IAINTENANCE Next Review Date: 01/01/2026 Preparation: Safety Ma on: Safety Mgr Authority: President Issuing Dept: Section 61 Page 1 of 7